toptal/chewy/docs/rake_tasks.md

 rake chewy:journal:apply["$(date -v-1H -u +%FT%TZ)"] # apply journaled changes for the past hour
 rake chewy:journal:apply["$(date -v-1H -u +%FT%TZ)",users] # apply journaled changes for the past hour on UsersIndex only
 ```

+See [import.md](import.md#journaling) for how journaling works and how to enable it.

 When the size of the journal becomes very large, the classical way of deletion would be obstructive and resource consuming.
 Fortunately, Chewy internally uses [delete-by-query](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/docs-delete-by-query.html#docs-delete-by-query-task-api) ES function which supports async execution with batching and [throttling](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-delete-by-query.html#docs-delete-by-query-throttle).